evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

     ws.add_test_suite(project.id, test_suite)
 ```

-Note that we do this loop for demonstration to have multiple runs on the dashboard.
-In production, you would simply run checks sequentially.
+We use cycle for demonstration.
+In production, you would run these checks sequentially.

-**Add a test monitoring panel**.
-Let's add a simple Panel to show Test results over time.
-This time, you will see how to use the Python API to manage dashboards as code.
-This is an option: you can always add panels from the UI as well.
+**Add a test monitoring Panel**.
+Now, let's add a simple panel to display Test results over time.
+You can manage dashboards in the UI (like you did before) or programmatically.
+Let's now explore how to do it from Python.

-First, connect to the Project to load the updated dashboard configuration back to Python.
-You need this if you just added the Panels in the UI.
-If you skip this step, the new Test panels will override the Tabs you already have.
+Load the latest dashboard configuration to Python.
+If you skip this step, the new Test panels will override the Tabs you added earlier.

-You can copy the Project ID from above the dashboard:
+Copy the Project ID from above the dashboard:

 ```python
 project = ws.get_project("PROJECT_ID")
 ```

-Next, let's create the Test panel inside the new "Tests" tab that will show all detailed test results.
+Next, create a Test panel within the "Tests" tab to display detailed test results:

 ```python
 project.dashboard.add_panel(